-- Wheat future and cash markets are likely to remain under pressure in weeks ahead due to various factors like favourable weather, increased area and higher production estimate.
-Cash market remained steady to weak today amid dull trading activities. - Rainfall activity in some parts of northern India such as Uttar Pradesh, Haryana and Punjab resulted to strong boost to wheat crop as crop is currently reported in grain formation stage.
+- Wheat future and cash markets continued to be under pressure due to various factors like favourable weather, increased area and higher production estimate.
+Rainfall activity in some parts of northern India such as Uttar Pradesh, Haryana and Punjab resulted to strong boost to wheat crop as crop is currently reported in grain formation stage. - Parts of northern India such as Uttar Pradesh, Haryana and Punjab resulted to strong boost to wheat crop as crop is currently reported in grain formation stage.
 Therefore anticipation of strong supplies in the near term might add some selling pressure. - Some damage reports from Rajasthan and Punjab are circulating in the market.
 However, it is not going to impact overall production estimate because of limited area impact. higher area coverage and yield will nullify the feared impact. - India's wheat planting until Feb.
 4 rose 3% from a year earlier to a record, brightening prospects of a bumper crop.
 The wheat sowing area increased to 29.18 million hectares from 28.32 million hectares, the government data showed.
 India, the world's second-largest wheat grower, aims to produce 82 million tons of wheat in 2010-11, up 1.6% from the previous year. - However, next three -four weeks are very crucial for wheat crop in terms of estimating final production figure.
 If day temperature continues to rise, arrival for growing regions may start early.
 We need to keep close eye on weather development. - Standing crop in Punjab, Haryana, U.P., Rajasthan, M.P. and Bihar is in excellent condition and lower temperature at night is considered to be favourable for better crop growth.
 However, concern over rising day temperature is still intact and it may have direct impact on final yield.India's wheat production is estimated to touch an all-time high of 81.47 million tons in2010-11 crop year.
 If temperature goes up in day, market may see early arrival in major growing area. - Punjab has storing capacity of137.68 lakh tons of foodgrains including CWC and SWC.
 Just the same way Haryana has collective storage capacity is 46.6 lakh tons, Rajasthan has 27.81 lakh tons and U.P. has 70.83 lakh tons.
 Total capacity at all India level is 603 lakh tons. - Global International Grains Council has increased its estimate for global wheat production by 23 million tons next season.
 In its latest report, the influential intergovernmental group mainly attributed better Russian weather for the newly projected target of 670 million tones.
 The figure represents an improvement of 3.6% year on year.
 Australia's grain agency slashed down its wheat production estimate to 26.3 MMT, almost 0.5MMT lower than previous estimate.

-Prices are likely to trade in the range of Rs 1200 to Rs1300 in most of the cash markets depending on quality as well as regions specific conditions with steady to weak bias in near term.
+Prices are likely to trade in the range of Rs 1200 to Rs1300 in most of the cash markets depending on quality as well as regions specific conditions-with steady to weak bias in near term.
 Gains are likely to be restricted in medium term due to price curbing policy and govt.'s intention to curb inflation and augment regular supply through open market and PDS Channels.
 Increased area has heightened the hope for bumper crop production once.